The official place to learn about cheating.

 1) Nearly 20% of Marriages Affected by Infidelity

-Infidelity impacts a significant portion of marriages.
+Cheating statistics reveal that infidelity impacts a significant portion of marriages.
 Research indicates that about 20% of married men and 13% of married women report cheating on their spouses.

 These numbers suggest that nearly one in five marriages experiences infidelity at some point.
 The prevalence of cheating varies by gender and age group.